nicholas-mischke/scrapy-processors/README.md

 6. Push your changes to your forked repository:

     ```
-    $ git push origin feature/new-feature
+    $ git push origin feature
     ```

-7. Open a pull request (PR) from your forked repository to the original repository's `main` branch.
+7. Open a pull request (PR) from your forked repository to the original repository's `master` branch.
 8. Provide a clear and descriptive title for your PR and explain the changes you have made.
 9. Wait for the project maintainers to review your PR.
 You may need to make additional changes based on their feedback.
 10. Once your PR is approved, it will be merged into the main codebase.
 Congratulations on your contribution!